rule

 Text 28

-With him consenting to have things settled expressed Devayânî her desire: 'To whomever my father gives me, I will go, with my servant [S'armishthhâ] and her friends.'
+With his consent to settle matters expressed Devayânî her desire: 'To whomever my father gives me, I will go, with my servant [S'armishthhâ] and her friends.'
 (Vedabase)

 Text 29